 Quick Start

 If you just want to get started with a transfer matrix calculation and plot the transmittance or reflectance spectrum, this is the place to start.
-First make sure to install TransferMatrix.jl by typing ]
+First install TransferMatrix.jl by typing ] from the Julia REPL to enter package mode, then enter

-pkg> add https://github.com/garrekstemo/TransferMatrix.jl.git
+pkg> add TransferMatrix

 Quarter-wave mirror